 The official start to Hurricane Season was yesterday, June 1, 2014.
-Last year I had so much happen that I feel very lucky not to have to had any hurricanes even pose a threat.
+Last year, I had so much happen that I feel very lucky not to have had any hurricanes even pose a threat.

 This year, I’m taking stock and getting ready, not because I expect a hurricane but because emergency preparedness is an important life skill and one of the many “shoulds” I couldn’t manage last year.
 Last year was about making sure I got the have-tos done.